jh3nd3rs0n/jargyle/README.md

       ssl.keyStoreType=TYPE
           The type of key store file for the SSL/TLS connections to the SOCKS server

+      ssl.needClientAuth=true|false
+          The boolean value to indicate that client authentication is required for SSL/TLS connections to the SOCKS server (default is false)

       ssl.trustStoreFile=FILE
           The trust store file for the SSL/TLS connections to the SOCKS server